-Below, find a detailed list of the highest paying jobs in America.
+Below, find a detailed list of the best paying jobs in the United States.

 Doctors and Surgeons

 Considering health professionals are vital to society’s medical health and wellness, it shouldn’t come as a surprise that doctors and surgeons are number one in the ranking of highest paid jobs in America.
 And just like many other top careers, becoming a doctor or medical professional requires extensive education, training, time, and student debt.

 Doctors must spend four years for an undergraduate degree, another four years of medical school to complete a doctorate degree, and follow up with three to eight more years of residency or an internship, depending on their specialization.
 The number of years required after medical school depends on the complexity of the doctor or surgeon’s specialty.